dennisvang/tufup/README.md

 For details and best practices, refer to the [tuf docs][2].

 Based on the intended use, the `tufup` package supports only the top-level roles offered by `tuf`.
 At this time we do not support delegations.

+>NOTE: Whereas PyUpdater is tightly integrated with PyInstaller, `tufup` is completely *independent* of the type of packaging solution.
+> At its core, `tufup` simply moves bundles of files from A to B, securely, regardless of how these bundles were created.
+> A bundle may consist of a simple python script, a PyInstaller bundle, a PEX package, or any other collection of files and folders.

 ## Overview